Body, speech and mind in perfect oneness,

 In Hinduism, the Bhagavad Gita calls them The Three Eternal Values; austerity of body, speech and mind is the way to manifest goodness for oneself and the world.

-In a recent class with my teacher, Frans Stiene, he introduced this concept of “Mind, Speech, Body” using the Japanese term “Sanmitsu.”
+I was recently introduced to the concept of “Mind, Speech, Body” using the Japanese term “Sanmitsu.”
 I find it so interesting, the ways different traditions have made use of this ancient and apparently universal wisdom, and I’d like to share with you some of my own thoughts about how Sanmitsu relates to Reiki practice.

 Sanmitsu and Reiki